mcaandewiel/tMNIST-PyTorch/README.md

 # tMNIST-PyTorch
-PyTorch Dataset Generator for Transformed MNIST Digits
+PyTorch Dataset Generator for Translated MNIST Digits.

 ## How to generate
 - Set the parameters in `generate.py` as desired.